 Update on Our Actions to be a More Inclusive Cooperative

-An update from BECU CEO Benson Porter on the cooperative’s progress towards being a more inclusive credit union, and being an even stronger ally to the communities we serve.
+Updated Dec.
+11, 2020: CEO Benson Porter describes the cooperative's progress toward being a more inclusive credit union and an even stronger ally to the communities we serve.

 All of us can agree that 2020 has been a year like no other.
-In addition to the pandemic, its impact on the economy and the upcoming election (make sure to exercise your right to vote), the calls across the nation for social change continue to lead the headlines and remain at the forefront of national dialogue.
+In addition to the pandemic and its impact on the economy, the calls across the nation for social change continue to lead the headlines and remain at the forefront of national dialogue.
 At BECU we believe these ongoing conversations are fundamental to creating a more equitable nation and future.

 As we look toward the end of the year, I want to take the opportunity to reflect on the many ways our communities have come together in support of each other.
 The credit union mantra, "People helping people," is a principle I see lived out every day by BECU members, employees and community members.
 It is this dedication to one another that inspires me and gives me hope as we continue to face the many challenges and opportunities that 2020 has put in our paths.
 Through our inclusive values and a shared commitment to create change within our communities, there is a common thread that connects us all.